 Administrations are invited to examine the references to ITU-R Recommendations incorporated by WRC-Resolutions and provide possible courses of action.

-Proposals from outside CEPT

 Issue 3: General review of the status of references to ITU-R Recommendations

 Background

 On previous WRCs ambiguous or non-mandatory references has also been considered whether they have been expressed correctly.
 This standing practice is in line with resolves 4 of Resolution 27 (Rev. WRC-07), although the wording of Agenda Item 2 could be read as imposing very narrow limits.